“I’m busy – just send me an email.”

 “I’m not interested” or “I’m all covered at work”

 Oh terrific!
 I’ll cross you off the list.
 Just out of curiosity – where do you work?
-Who do they give you for health insurance?
+Who do they give you for life insurance?
 Do they offer any of those extra plans?
 Like AFLAC?

 That’s great; AFLAC is terrific.
 Disability?
 Or dental?
 Cancer?